ManoahABENZOAR/Docker-development-stacks/Python-website/readme.md

    Refresh the page and see the chages!

-   BY example you can use my old e-commerce website, which is in the folder "example".
+   BY example, you can use my old e-commerce website which is in the folder "example".
    And try displaying it by changing the code in app.py!